nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > Note:
 > Name/Description is alphanumeric only.
 > Start time should come before end time.
+> Adding of events that overlaps in time is not allowed.

 Example: `add n/booked tennis court /2023-02-01 /2023-02-02`